Experience the Ottawa Winterlude 2023

-The Ottawa Winterlude 2023!
-A Canada travel tip in the east for the winter.
+The Ottawa Winterlude 2025!
+A Canada travel tip for winter.
 This is how I imagine winter to be.
 Frosty temperatures, lots of snow, frozen rivers and a bright blue sky where the sun's rays make the snow sparkle.
-We're lucky enough to be the Ottawa Winterlude to experience the festival under optimal – albeit icy – conditions.
-With temperatures of -33° Celsius at night, both the Rideau Canal and the Ottawa River are frozen.
+We're lucky enough to be the Ottawa Winterlude To experience the festival under optimal – albeit icy – conditions.
+With temperatures that felt like -33° Celsius at night, both the Rideau Canal and the Ottawa River were frozen over.
 Snow and ice transform Canada's capital into a real winter wonderland.
-Perfect weather conditions to experience the Ottawa Winter Festival with the Canadians.
+Perfect weather conditions to experience the Ottawa Winter Festival with Canadians.
+The Ottawa Tourism Authority invited us as travel bloggers to experience the Ottawa Winterlude for ourselves.

 Best hotels for the Ottawa Winterlude

-Admittedly, when we hear how low the temperatures drop in Ottawa, our hearts slip into our pants.
-And we wonder how we're going to survive the cold days in Ottawa.
-Thickly wrapped up in several layers of clothing, equipped with warm hats, scarves and gloves, we can hardly move.
-Thus the wind finds only a few surfaces to attack.
-The fact that you look like a Michelin man wiggling through the city doesn't bother anyone either.
+Admittedly, when we hear how low the temperatures are in Ottawa, our hearts sink into our pants.
+And we're wondering how we're going to survive the cold days in Ottawa.
+But wrapped up in several layers of clothing and wearing warm hats, scarves and gloves, we can hardly move.
+Thus the wind only finds a few areas to attack.
+The fact that you look like a Michelin Man wobbling through the city doesn't bother anyone.
 Because everyone who ventures out into the open looks the same.
+After my research year in British Columbia, during which I also spent several months in Canada during winter, this is the second time I have experienced winter in this country.
+This time, however, we are in the east of the country.
+Different conditions prevail there.

 What is essential in your suitcase?